Rohan5manza/personal-portfolio/content/pages/index.md

       Pursued this field passionately for 5 years.**4.
 Other professional hobbies:**I have keen interest in entrepreneurship.
 I have knowledge of finance, economics, fundamental analysis of businesses, and value investing.
-Have experience of investing in stocks.**List of skills :**Python, C++, Java, Docker, Linux, Proxmox, Pytorch, Matlab.</div>
+Have experience of investing in stocks.List of skills :Python, C++, Java, Docker, Linux, Proxmox, Pytorch, Matlab.</div>

     elementId: ''
     styles: